cprite/cover-letter-builder/README.md

    pip install -r requirements.txt
    ```
 6. Ready to Go!
-   - To run the program, execute following command and follow simple instructions
+   - To run the program, execute the following command and follow simple instructions
      ```

       scrapy crawl linkedin_people_profile